Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 * Waste Data comes from WASTE via a ...
 * Bill information comes from AllOftheAbove via a ...

-If possible, having webhooks or an event model means we can easily raise events when something changes, and each interested system can update its copy of any information.
+If possible, having webhooks or an event model means we can quickly raise events when something changes, and each interested system can update its copy of any information.

 ## 4. Analyse Metadata